FACULTY AFFILIATES

 RESEARCH INTERESTS: Disproportionate impact of discipline practices and behavior intervention on young children and their families and the suspension and expulsion of toddlers and preschoolers.

 Dr. Chelsea T. Morris, assistant professor of Early Childhood Education in the Department of Individual, Family, and Community Education, comes to the College from the University of West Georgia.
 She is the founder of the Early Learning Center at the University of West Georgia.
-Currently, and the research advisor for a multisite implementation project studying the impact of training in Rebound and Recovery, a resilience curriculum that responds to community trauma.
+Currently; she is the research advisor for a multi-site implementation project studying the impact of training in Rebound and Recovery, a resilience curriculum that responds to community trauma.

 Melissa Radey